RJ Jacinto: RJ Guitars

 Jacinto developed an interest in music and he was particularly inclined to the guitar.
 RJ Guitars Store was launched in 1988 in Glorietta Mall (formerly Quad Mall), Makati.
 While performing in his bistro, Jacinto felt exasperated about switching between a Fender Jazzmaster and a Gibson Les Paul.
 He decided to approach the legendary Filipino luthier Rudy Discipulo to make a guitar versatile enough to produce all the sounds he needed.
 Impressed by Discipulo's workmanship, Jacinto embarked on putting up a guitar manufacturing business.
 At present, there are 20 RJ Guitar Centers in the Philippines, providing RJ Guitar models, and other musical instruments as well as distributing Taylor Guitars and other brands from abroad.

 In 2017, he established RJ Bacchus Japanese Guitar Factory, in partnership with Japanese guitar manufacturer Deviser.
 The 1,150 square meter factory located in Dasmariñas, Cavite.

 RJ Academy of Music

 The RJ Academy of Music began in 1994 when RJ Guitar Center became the licensee of the Music Institute of Los Angeles, California.

+Makati lot dispute with PNB

+An 8,000-square-meter prime lot at the corner of Sen. Gil J. Puyat Avenue (Buendia) and Paseo de Roxas in Makati was the subject of a long-running legal dispute between Jacinto and the Philippine National Bank (PNB).
+Along with Tagaytay-located properties of his entity RJ Ventures Realty and Development Corp, the Supreme Court ruled that PNB has a claim over such property due to Jacinto defaulting on his real estate mortgage for said property.